RV Compliance – Here’s how to know

 All information on the Plate, or otherwise supplied, must be correct for that vehicle.
 Many declarations, however, are known to be false.
 Severe penalties apply but some vendors have done so regardless.

-Vehicle Standards Bulletin 1 prescribes the legal requirements for caravans and trailers under 4.5 tonne ATM.
+Vehicle Standards Bulletin 1 prescribes the legal requirements for travel trailers and trailers under 4.5 tonne ATM.
 VSBI can be downloaded from the website: http://www.infrastructure.gov.au/roads/vehicle_regulation/bulletin/index.aspx

 Australian RV Road Rules – consumer protection